AdobeDocs/commerce-webapi/src/pages/rest/modules/b2b/company-users.md

 ### Create a company user

-The `POST /V1/customers` call creates a Magento customer.
+The `POST /V1/customers` call creates an Adobe Commerce customer.
 B2B extends the `customerAccountManagementV1` service so that you can create a company user.

 **Sample Usage:**